Dental Implant Specialists

 The surgical phase of your dental implants procedure

-After the appropriate healing time, the implants will be exposed, possibly with a second minor surgical procedure, and their integration to your bone will be tested.
+If all goes well, the implants will be exposed, possibly with a second minor surgical procedure, and their integration to your bone will be tested.
 If this has been successful, the restorative phase will start.
-However, in the unlikely event of any implant failing to integrate fully, more healing time will be given, or arrangements will be made for its removal, and replacement with another implant at reduced cost.
+However, in the highly unlikely event of an implant failing to integrate fully, more healing time will be given, or arrangements will be made for its removal, and replacement with another implant at reduced cost.
 This second implant will have as good a chance to integrate as any other.
-Occasionally, supplemental minor surgical procedures might be carried out, in addition to the above, to improve soft tissue adaptation around the Implant.
+Occasionally, supplemental minor surgical procedures might be carried out, in addition to the above, to improve soft tissue adaptation around the implant.

 One week prior to surgery